-The Global Property Guide 2009 list with the above $/sqm price is , and states the average apartment price in Tokyo as USD$17,998/sqm (1,500,000 JPY/sqm).
-Average prices in the metropolitan area are closer to a third of this amount.
+The Global Property Guide 2009 list with the above $/sqm price is here, and states the average apartment price in Tokyo as USD$17,998/sqm (1,500,000 JPY/sqm).
+At the time of this article, average prices in the metropolitan area were closer to a third of this amount.
 In central Tokyo’s 3 wards (Chiyoda, Minato and Chuo), the average sale price per square meter in November 2014 was 966,600 Yen/sqm.
 High-end apartments can range in price from 2,000,000 ~ 3,000,000 Yen/sqm, but do not represent the entire market.

 Using the price-to-rent ratios, the Economist house-price indicators show Japan to be 34% undervalued (the most undervalued out of all the countries surveyed).
 Perhaps this disclosure on the Global Property Guide says it all: “We draw our figures from our own, in-house analysis”.